 Both subtyping and manifest entries can be considered as contextual entries for declaring variables.
 This makes contributions to the application of contexts.
-One such example can be found in Ranta's treatment of belief contexts [19].
-We show how to extend this notion of belief context with these new entries and how they allow belief contexts to express infinitely many beliefs among others.
+One such example can be found in Ranta's treatment of belief contexts [23].
+We show how to extend this notion of belief context with these new entries.
 We shall also point out that, if we introduce these to form contextual entries, we should allow the corresponding move to the right of the turnstile: by quantification and λ -abstraction for manifest entries and by local coercions for subtyping entries.
 In particular, for subtyping entries, this requires the introduction of the new form of terms, coercion $A <c B$ in M, to express local coercions2 and this may make the meta-theoretical study more sophisticated.

-The notion of signature is formally introduced in $\S 2$, where we present the system LF{Σ} and give an example to illustrate its use in representations of situations.
-In $\S 3$, the subtyping and manifest entries in signatures are studied: they are shown to be useful in expressing situations and the extensions with them preserve the nice meta-theoretic properties.
+The notion of signature is formally introduced in $\S 2$, where we present the system $\operatorname{LF}{\Sigma}$ and give an example to illustrate its use in representations of situations.
+In $\S 3$, the subtyping and manifest entries in signatures are studied: they are shown to be useful in expressing situations and, with further metatheoretic studies, the extensions with them can be shown to preserve the nice meta-theoretic properties.
 The potential of adding such new forms of entries as contextual entries is considered in $\S 4$, where we use belief contexts as an example to illustrate that this can be useful.

-1 Contextual manifest entries were first proposed by the second author in [10], where they are studied in a different context, focusing on its intensional nature, as compared with traditional extensional definition entries in proof assistants.
+1 Contextual manifest entries were first proposed by the second author in [12], where they are studied in a different context, focusing on its intensional nature, as compared with traditional extensional definition entries in proof assistants.

 2 Local coercions are useful in formal semantics based on MTTs.
-See, for example, [12] for discussions.
+See, for example, [14,1] for discussions.